djyuhn/CS5551-ASE-ICP1/README.md

 The respository for In Class Programming Assignments for DJ Yuhn.

-Partners are Yuxi Mao, and Stephanie Retzke
+Partners are Yuxi Mao and Stephanie Retzke

 email: djgw3@mail.umkc.edu, ymmm7@mail.umkc.edu, smrhfb@mail.umkc.edu